Agile Hardware Developer Training with Michigan Technology Services

 You will also be eligible for Scrum Alliance SEUs, or Scrum Alliance education Units, following completion of our Agile Manufacturing workshop.

-The next Agile Manufacturing class will be in 2021.
-The regular course fee is $1,895/student, but early enrollment is often reduced.
+The next Agile Hardware and Agile Manufacturing class will be Wednesday and Thursday, October 20 and 21, 2021.
+The regular course fee is $1,895/student, but early enrollment prior to October 16 is $1,650/student.

 Joe Justice will teach this workshop.
 Joe created the WIKISPEED eXtreme Manufacturer program and is also a Certified Scrum Trainer.